commercialhaskell/stack/doc/GUIDE.md

 #### Installing the compiler

-You can install the required compiler if not already installed by using the `--install-ghc` flag with the `stack init` command.
+stack will automatically install the compiler when you run `stack build` but you can manually specify the compiler by running `stack setup <GHC-VERSION>`.

 #### Miscellaneous and diagnostics